-In addition to his exisiting posts, he was previously Music Director of the San Francisco Symphony, the Minnesota Orchestra, the Hong Kong Philharmonic Orchestra, the Rotterdam Philharmonic and Sydney Symphony orchestras; he returns to the latter two orchestras this season.
-He was also Chief Conductor of De Nederlandse Opera.
+In addition to his existing posts, he was previously Music Director of the San Francisco Symphony, the Minnesota Orchestra, the Hong Kong Philharmonic, the Rotterdam Philharmonic Orchestra and Sydney Symphony Orchestra, and he was Chief Conductor of De Nederlandse Opera.

 As an opera conductor, Mr. de Waart has enjoyed success in a large and varied repertoire in many of the world’s greatest opera houses.
-He has conducted at Bayreuth, Royal Opera House Covent Garden, Grand Théâtre de Genève, Opéra de Bastille, Santa Fe Opera and The Metropolitan Opera.
-His most recent appearance at The Met was for performances of Le Nozze di Figaro and he will work on further projects with them in future seasons.
-He brings semi-staged and concert opera performances to his programming with his own orchestras, and he regularly conducts opera with the Netherlands Radio Philharmonic Orchestra at the Concertgebouw Amsterdam matinee series, although recent season programs included Brahms’ German Requiem and Rachmaninoff’s Symphony No. 2.
+He has conducted at Bayreuth, Royal Opera House Covent Garden, Grand Théâtre de Genève, Opéra Bastille, Santa Fe Opera and The Metropolitan Opera.
+As Music Director in Milwaukee, Antwerp and Hong Kong in an attempt bring the operatic canon to broader audiences where stage limitations prevent performances, he has often conducted semi-staged and operas in concert performances.
+He still continues this mission with the Netherlands Radio Philharmonic Orchestra in the Concertgebouw Amsterdam matinee series.

 Mr. de Waart’s extensive catalogue encompasses releases for Philips, Virgin, EMI, Telarc and RCA.
-His most recent recordings are Mahler’s Symphony No. 1 and Elgar’s Dream of Gerontius, both with the Royal Flemish Philharmonic.
+Recent recordings include Henderickx Symphony No.1 and Oboe Concerto, Mahler’s Symphony No.1 and Elgar’s Dream of Gerontius, both with the Royal Flemish Philharmonic.

 Beginning his career as an Assistant Conductor to Leonard Bernstein at the New York Philharmonic, Mr. de Waart then returned to Holland where he was appointed Assistant Conductor to Bernard Haitink at the Royal Concertgebouw Orchestra.
 In 1973 he was appointed Chief Conductor and Artistic Director of the Rotterdam Philharmonic Orchestra.